 One Farm, One Family, Five Generations

-Villa de Sales is owned and operated by Angel Forbes Simmons.
-Her family farm in Aquasco, Maryland has been in continuous operation since 1802 when her ancestors from the Bowling and Forbes families began planting tobacco in Prince Georges and Charles counties.
+Villa de Sales is woman-owned and operated by Angel Forbes Simmons, third cousin to Mary Todd Lincoln.
+Angel’s family farm in Aquasco, Maryland has been in continuous operation since 1802 when her ancestors from the Bowling and Forbes families began planting tobacco in Prince Georges and Charles counties.
 Her great-great grandparents, Col. John Dominic Bowling (1805–1874) and Elizabeth Gill Bowling (1814–1893) were landowners and planters in Woodville, now Aquasco.
 Upon John’s death, his estate was divided among his 10 children.
 His daughter, Frances (Fanny) Bowling Forbes (1853–1929) and her husband, George Forbes, Jr. (1844–1931), Angel’s great-grandparents, used their acreage to grow tobacco and raise horses.
 In 1877, they built a High Victorian Gothic-style home, and Fannie named it Villa de Sales after St. Francis de Sales and Mount De Sales Academy, the beloved high school she had attended in Baltimore.

 Rosalie Eugenia Hall Forbes (1894–1959), Angel’s grandmother, married George Francis Forbes (1880–1956) in 1917 as the U.S. entered WWI.
 She began working on the farm that year.
 Then in 1918, Eugenia served as a nurse in WWI France.
 She returned to Villa de Sales after the war to run the farm and raise her family.
 In 1931, she gave birth to Mittie Forbes Simmons, Angel’s mom, at Villa de Sales.
 Eugenia took over ownership of the farm after Fanny’s passing.